Stakeholders

 Stakeholder Advisory Council

 The Stakeholder Advisory Council (SAC) is a 20-person council that was established in 1996, and was formalized in the Canadian Payments Act in 2001.
-The council provides advice to our Board of Directors on payment, clearing, and settlement matters.
+The council provides advice to our Board of Directors on payment, clearing and settlement matters.

-Members (as of May 2023):
+Members (as of April 2026):

-• Dye and Durham, Mark DiFilippo
+• Dye & Durham, Yves Denomme

 • Finance Canada, Nicolas Marion (observer)